-- 1) The State shall pay the Contractor an amount not to exceed the Price Limitation, Block 1.8 of the Form P-37, General Provisions, for the services provided by the Contractor pursuant to Exhibit A, Scope of Services. - 2) This Contract is funded with State General Funds.
+- 1. The State shall pay the Contractor an amount not to exceed the Form P-37, Block 1.8, Price Limitation for the services provided pursuant to Exhibit A, Scope of Services. - This Agreement is funded with General Funds.
 The Contractor agrees to provide the services in Exhibit A, Scope of Service in compliance with funding requirements.
-Failure to meet the scope of services may jeopardize the Contractor's current and/or future funding. - 3) Payment for said services shall be made monthly as follows: - 2.1.
-Payment shall be on a cost reimbursement basis for actual expenditures incurred in the fulfillment of this agreement, and shall be in accordance with the approved budget line items in Exhibits B-1 and B-2 Budgets. - 2.2.
+Failure to meet the scope of services may jeopardize the Contractor's current and/or future funding. - Failure to meet the scope of services may jeopardize the funded Contractor's current and/or future funding. - 4.
+Payment for said services shall be made monthly as follows: - 4.1.
+Payment shall be on a cost reimbursement basis for actual expenditures incurred in the fulfillment of this agreement, and shall be in accordance with the approved budget line items in Exhibits B-1 Budget through Exhibit B-4, Amendment #1, Budget. - 4.2.
 The Contractor shall submit monthly invoices in a form satisfactory to the State by the twentieth (20th) working day of each month, which identifies and requests reimbursement for authorized expenses incurred in the prior month.
-Invoices must be completed, signed, dated and returned to the Department in order to initiate payment.
-The Contractor shall keep records of their activities related to Department programs and services. - 2.3.
+Invoices must be completed, signed, dated and returned to the Department in order to initiate payment. - 4.3.
 The State shall make payment to the Contractor within thirty (30) days of receipt of each accurate and correct invoice, and if sufficient funds are available.
-The Contractor shall keep detailed records of their activities related to DHHS-funded programs and services. - 2.4.
-The final invoice shall be due to the State no later than forty (40) days after the contract Completion Date, Block 1.7 of the Form P-37, General Provisions. - 2.5.
+The Contractor shall keep detailed records of their activities related to DHHS-funded programs and services. - 4.4.
+The final invoice shall be due to the State no later than forty (40) days after the contract Completion Date, Block 1.7 of the Form P-37, General Provisions. - 5.
 In lieu of hard copies, invoices may be assigned an electronic signature and emailed to DPHScontractbilling@dhhs.nh.gov, or invoices may be mailed to: